As the wolf population continues to increase in Germany, we’re helping the wolves, people and their livestock live safely together.

 We’re also working to form a coalition of organisations and farming groups to find solutions on how wolves and farm animals can coexist.

 In 2000, Germany witnessed the first successful wild breeding of wolves in more than 150 years.
-As of 2018, as many as 73 packs, 31 pairs and three single wolves live in Germany.
+In monitoring year 2020/21, 157 wolf packs were proved, additionally 27 pairs and 19 single wolves were confirmed in Germany.

 every problem has a solution, every solution needs support.